diarmuidmcg/vitalTask/README.md

   controller.py
   helperfunctions.py
   However, I'm not entirely sure if separating routes from code is a common thing with FastAPI
+- Storing database in just a db file (& not using a .env file to store its name)

 What I learned throughout this challenge